ubports/docs.ubports.com/porting/Intro.rst

     * Preparations
         In this first stage you will choose a target device, gather information about it and choose a suitable workstation (PC or laptop) on which to do your work.
     * Set up your Halium build environment and complete a test build This stage involves downloading all the relevant source code and securing the vendor blobs.
 You will then build the Halium boot image and system image according to the Halium guide to ensure that all your sources are set up correctly and work in unison.
-You will *not* be installing this build!
-You can view it as a "trial run".
     * Build halium-boot.img and system.img for Ubuntu Touch
         Now you need to modify your source tree, after which you will proceed to build the halium-boot.img and system.img to be used in your port.
     * Install and debug the boot process